dickon/openxt-combined/README.md

 Since OpenXT has no history the repos are currently quite small (80MB total) and there is a good opportunity to move to a single repo format.

+Concerns:

+1. Getting OE to pick up source code already checked out.
+2. Name clashes in openxt with a simple mapping to top level directories in this repo.
+3. Integration into buildbot.
+4. Reusable modules may be better done as independent repos.
+5. The repositoriy may be slow to work with.

+(4) and (5) can be address by moving some pieces back out as standalone git repos, using the facilities in OpenEmbedded for referencing a particular version.
+Moving them out means they no longer get covered by the same pull request.